MaryHadley/low_pt_tau_reco/README.md

 Preprocessing has been done in CMSSW_10_2_15 using the default python 2 version that comes with that release.

-Three versions of preprocessing code exist:
+Four versions of preprocessing code exist:

 1) a preprocessing code written by Willem and Shray (and Otto) that runs on the miniaod data tier.
 Matches gen level info to reco level info --> LowPtTauMatcher.py, to run: python LowPtTauMatcher.py inputFiles=your_input_file.root suffix=some_useful_tag_to_append_to_the_output_file, e.g. perhaps the name of the root file you are preprocessing